NachtRaveVL/Simple-SolarTracker-Arduino/README.md

 #### Controller Initialization

-Additionally, a call is expected to be provided to the controller class object's `init[From…](…)` method, commonly called inside of the sketch's `setup()` function.
-This allows one to set the controller's system type (Tracking or Balancing), units of measurement (Metric, Imperial, or Scientific), control input mode, and display output mode.
-The default mode of the controller, if left unspecified, is a position calculating system set to Metric units, without any input control or output display.
+Call the controller object's `init[From…](…)` method from `setup()` to initialize a new system or load a saved configuration.
+For a new system, `init()` selects the system mode, measurement mode, control-input mode, and display-output mode.
+Defaults select a Tracking system using the default measurement units with control input and display output disabled.

 From Helioduino.h, in class Helioduino:
 ```Arduino